Videos: 2014 Turken International Lecture

 In 1991, little was known about Alzheimer's disease (AD) genetics or risk factors there were no animal models of AD, and there were no treatments for the illness.
 That is when Phyllis Turken Shamberg decided to initiate a gift to support the early careers of UCLA researchers interested in studying AD.
 The funds came from a family Foundation established in honor of her parents, Sam and Ida Turken.
 Phyllis chose (AD) research for her gift, not because of a family member with the disease, but because little was understood about AD and she wanted to make a difference.
 She chose well.

-Dr. Sophie Sokolow received the 23rd Turken Day Researcher Award.
-Dr. Sokolow's award was presented on behalf of Beth Devermont, the Sam and Ida Turken Charitable Foundation.
-The Mary S. Easton Center for Alzheimer's Disease at UCLA is honored to carry forward a twenty-two year tradition hosting Turken Award Day and identifying Alzheimer's research award recipients who can make meaningful research contributions toward improving the lives of partients and families dealing with this devastating disease.
+Dr. Zhefeng Guo received the 24th Turken Day Researcher Award.
+Dr. Guo's award was presented on behalf of Beth Devermont, the Sam and Ida Turken Charitable Foundation.
+The Mary S. Easton Center for Alzheimer's Disease at UCLA is honored to carry forward a twenty-three year tradition hosting Turken Award Day and identifying Alzheimer's research award recipients who can make meaningful research contributions toward improving the lives of partients and families dealing with this devastating disease.

 A Special Thanks To: